 Net zero: why is it necessary?

-A number of countries including the UK are making commitments to move to a net zero emissions economy.
+A number of countries, including the UK, have made commitments to move to a net zero emissions economy.
 This is in response to climate science showing that in order to halt climate change, carbon emissions have to stop – reducing them is not sufficient.
 ‘Net zero’ means that any emissions are balanced by absorbing an equivalent amount from the atmosphere.

-In order to meet the global warming target in the Paris Agreement, global carbon emissions should reach net zero around mid-century.
+In order to meet the 1.5°C global warming target in the Paris Agreement, global carbon emissions should reach net zero around mid-century.
 For developed nations such as the UK, the date may need to be earlier.
-Some have already set such dates.
+Many have already set such dates.

 The science of ‘carbon budgets’